Neradoc/discotool/README.md

 ### Configuration

 Define environment variables to override the default command line tools used by discotool.
-They are called by appending the relevant parameters at the end of the command.
+They are called by appending the relevant parameters at the end of the command, or replacing a placeholder.
-- **`DISCOTOOL_SERIALTOOL`**: (`screen`/`PuTTY`) command to connect to the REPL (tio, picocom, etc.)
+- **`DISCOTOOL_SERIALTOOL`**: (`screen {port} 115200`/`PuTTY`) command to connect to the REPL (tio, picocom, etc.), adds the port at the end or replaces `{port}` if present.
 - **`DISCOTOOL_CIRCUP`**: (`circup`) command to call circup (`pip install` it for the default)
 - **`DISCOTOOL_NOCOLOR`**: disables colors in the output if it evaluates to True